Legendary Herb of Life

 or Smallholding" by Lawrence Hills is an excellent book.
 It was printed in

-food for 3 cows and 2 horses.
+that provided enough food for 3 cows and 2 horses.

 This photo taken by Ray is comfrey at 3,000 feet elevation in Greenwood, British Columbia, Canada.

 is from Richard in Voorheesville, New York (grow zone 5B).
 He is 6 feet tall.

 are after the flower petals have fallen off.
 You can see the seed developing.